zaphosting/docs/docs/vserver-linux-javascript.md

 ---
-id: server-linux-javascript
+id: vserver-linux-javascript
-title: 'Server: Installation of JavaScript'
+title: 'VPS: Installation of JavaScript'
 description: Information on how to install and run JavaScript on your Linux server from ZAP-Hosting.com - ZAP-Hosting.com documentation
 sidebar_label: Install JavaScript
 ---